Meeting Your Trip on the LAC de JOUX, 2017

 All travel to the Lac de Joux begins with a trip to a railway junction: Vallorbe if you are coming from Paris or Burgundy, Le Day if you are coming from anywhere else.

 At Vallorbe or Le Day, you catch a little train up into the mountains, operated by a private railway.
 Here are hints for riding this little train.

-Hints for reaching the little mountain train in Vallorbe or Le Day follow in separate sections, city by city.
+Hints for getting to Vallorbe or Le Day follow in separate sections, city by city.

 The train that runs up to the Lac de Joux is a 2-car shuttle.
-It generally runs every hour, though there are rare exceptions.
+It runs every hour.
 Its route it always the same: it originates in Vallorbe (connections from Paris or Burgundy), stops in Le Day 2 minutes later (connections from all other points), and then climbs to the lake.

 If you are boarding in Vallorbe (coming from Paris or Burgundy), you have plenty of time to find the train: Vallorbe station has 4 platforms, and a clear departure board (the train to the lake generally leaves from platform 1).
 Connections from Paris are always comfortable, giving you time to puzzle it all through and find the train, which will be sitting there quietly, well in advance of its departure.